SRF05 - Low Cost Ultrasonic Ranger

 SRF05-RA - Low Cost Ultrasonic Ranger with Right Angeld Connector

-Right angled pins (Variations available)
+Right angled pins (Variations available)from ROBOT ELECTRONICS

 Newest specification: 11/2017